Michigan Porch

 Why downtown Wayland looks the way it does

-The brick storefronts along Main and Superior in Wayland are not a coincidence of style — they’re what a small Michigan downtown looked like when it rebuilt itself in a hurry after a fire.
-A blaze in 1883 cleared a good part of the commercial block, and the buildings that went up afterward, many along West Superior, share that 1880s look: two-story brick fronts standing right at the sidewalk, shoulder to shoulder.
+The brick storefronts along Main and Superior in Wayland are not a coincidence of style.
+They’re what a small Michigan downtown looked like when it rebuilt itself in a hurry after a fire.
+A blaze in 1883 cleared a good part of the commercial block.
+The buildings that went up afterward, many along West Superior, share that 1880s look: two-story brick fronts standing right at the sidewalk, shoulder to shoulder.

 Wayland was founded in 1837 but didn’t really get going until the road and rail came through.
-A plank road was cut along what’s now the historic district in 1852, commercial life took hold a couple of years later, and when the Grand Rapids and Indiana Railroad arrived in 1870 the town took off — it sat right on the line between Grand Rapids and Kalamazoo, a handy place to stop and trade.
+A plank road was cut along what’s now the historic district in 1852.
+Commercial life took hold a couple of years later.
+Then the Grand Rapids and Indiana Railroad arrived in 1870, and the town took off.
+It sat right on the line between Grand Rapids and Kalamazoo, a handy place to stop and trade.
 The downtown filled in over the decades that followed.

 In 2021 the state recognized all of it.
 The Wayland Downtown Historic District went onto the National Register of Historic Places — 35 buildings, 29 of them counted as contributing to the historic character.
-The anchor of the whole stretch is the Henika District Library, a heavy stone Richardsonian Romanesque building from 1899 that still serves as the town’s reading room and gathering spot.
+The anchor of the whole stretch is the Henika District Library.
+It’s a heavy stone Richardsonian Romanesque building from 1899.
+It still serves as the town’s reading room and gathering spot.

-A National Register listing is mostly an honor and a planning tool; it doesn’t freeze a downtown in amber.
-But it’s a useful thing to know if you own one of those storefronts or hope to fix one up, because it can open doors to historic-preservation tax credits.
+A National Register listing is mostly an honor and a planning tool.
+It doesn’t freeze a downtown in amber.
+But it’s a useful thing to know if you own one of those storefronts or hope to fix one up.
+It can open doors to historic-preservation tax credits.
 Mostly, though, it just confirms what you can see walking the block: this is a real 19th-century main street, fire and railroad and all, still standing.

 Go deeper